What Is A Darning Stitch? Guide To Darning Stitches For Clothing Repair

 2. Darning is a technique; mending is the broader term for all repair methods.

-What Is A Darning Stitch?
+What Is A Darning Stitch In Sewing?

 What Is A Darning Stitch

 A darning stitch is a bunch of rows of running stitches closed to each other to save fabric from a hole.
 It is a simple way to fix holes or worn spots in the fabric.
 You start by securing the thread on the hole’s edge, then stitching across the gap.
+That’s why darn sewing is so talked about nowadays.

 That’s what is darning in sewing.